nikolasburk/gotocph2019/README.md

 ### 5. Explore the GraphQL API

 You can now go to [http://localhost:4000](http://localhost:4000) in your browser and start sending GraphQL queries and mutations ✨

+## Learn more

+To learn more about the Prisma Framework, go to the [official GitHub repo](https://github.com/prisma/prisma2).